Pulling Together Email:

 It is with deep respect and many thanks to all those who have paddled before us; connecting our hearts with our memory and showing us the way.

 Swustus (Max Henry) -Director – Max is from the Pauquachin First Nation and is a youth/frontline worker in W’SANEC territory.
-He is on his second year with the board of directors bringing his years of strong cultural responsibility learned from generations of family tradition.
-He remains strong in his commitment to community leadership development through pulling , Lacrosse, and Soccer.
+Now the 3rd year with the board of directors bringing his years of strong cultural responsibility learned from generations of family tradition.
+He remains strong in his commitment to community leadership development through pulling, Lacrosse, and Soccer.
 This will be his fourth Pulling Together journey and second year on the board of directors.
 He is the skipper of the Ocean Spirit canoe family.
 GO HABS GO!

 Rob Longley – Director -In 2006 Rob became familiar with the Pulling Together Canoe Journeys at a Pulling Together Canoe Society barbeque – after discussion with some of the planners, Rob, a Reserve with the Royal Canada Navy, since 1981, saw an opportunity to have the Royal Canadian Navy provide support in areas of marine knowledge and safety.
 Rob and Randy Young were the first Royal Canadian Navy participants in the role of support vessel in the PT Canoe Journey 2007.